TimSchopf/undercover_request/README.md

 In rare cases an IndexOutOfRangeException may occur.
 This happens if the website of the proxylist could not be reached.
 If this is the case, the request can simply be restarted shortly afterwards.

+In very rare cases, if hosted cache server and sources of `fake-useragent` will be unavailable, you'll get a `Error occurred during loading data.
+Trying to use cache server https://fake-useragent.herokuapp.com/browsers/0.1.11`.
+Then `undercover_request` still works but uses the fallback user-agent `Mozilla/5.0 (Windows; U; Windows NT 6.1; zh-HK) AppleWebKit/533.18.1 (KHTML, like Gecko) Version/5.0.2 Safari/533.18.5`